 \subsection{Choosing the appropriate graph neural network}

 Regarding the high number of existing graph neural network types \citep{Wu2021}, several aspects were considered taken before selecting the appropriate one.
-The main points were the following. \begin{enumerate} \item The topology of the WDS is static.
+Our main considerations were the following. \begin{enumerate} \item The topology of the WDS is static.
 It is true for most of the time when the WDS operates under normal conditions.
-It does not hold, however, in emergency cases, when a so-called segment of the WDS has to be shut off.
-Handling of such emergency scenarios are not considered in this paper. \item The input and output variables are nodal properties.
-This stands as the task is to predict the all nodal pressure from a subset of the nodal pressures.
+It does not hold, however, in emergency cases, when a segment of the WDS has to be shut off.
+Handling of such emergency scenarios is not considered in this paper. \item The input and output variables are nodal properties.
+This stands, as the task is to predict all the nodal pressures from a subset of the nodal pressures.
 The only other hydraulic property (a value proportional to hydraulic loss) is embedded in the adjacency matrix in some cases and neglected in others.
-No quantity is inferred on the edges nor added to the input data. \item The nodal pressure depends on the pressures in the neighbouring nodes and the volumetric flow rates between the neighbours, regardless of the neighbours' orientation.
-Thus it makes no sense to use graph convolutional filters with anisotropic properties, spectral filters should cope with the task. \item The connection strength between nodes can be derived from the hydraulic properties, because a factor that is proportional to hydraulic loss can be computed before the training if the friction loss coefficient $C_k$ in Eq.~\ref{eq:energy-pipe} is available. \end{enumerate} Considering the above assumptions and properties, the K-localized spectral graph filtering method (referred later as ChebNet) was selected for the present study.
-The technique is introduced in \citet{Defferrard2016}; only the core concept is described here.
+No quantity is inferred on the edges nor added to the input data. \item The connection strength between nodes can be derived from the hydraulic properties, because a factor that is proportional to hydraulic loss coefficient can be computed before the training if the friction coefficient $C_k$ in Eq.~\ref{eq:energy-pipe} is available. \end{enumerate} Considering the above assumptions and properties, the K-localized spectral graph filtering method (referred later as ChebNet) was selected for the proposed model shown in Fig.~\ref{fig:overview}.
+ChebNet was introduced in \citet{Defferrard2016}; only the core concept is described here.

 As convolutional filters are efficient in learning data that are represented on a regular grid, \citet{Defferrard2016} formulated a similar filtering method for data represented on irregular grids.
 ChebNet builds upon the fact that the convolutional operator is a single multiplication in the spectral domain.
 Graph signals can be transformed to the spectral domain by the Laplace-transformation.
 The transformation matrix can be calculated purely from topological data: the degree matrix $D$ and the adjacency matrix $A$.
 The multiplication of this transformation matrix with the graph signal leads to the spectrum of the signal in one step.
 This transformation is non-parametric and non-localized, which leaves no room for constructing convolutional filters. \citet{Defferrard2016} propose the use of the truncated Chebyshev-polynomial of the graph Laplacian instead.
 In this way, the range of information propagation can be controlled by the truncation.
 Besides, different ranges can be parametrized differently, which allows to learn localized filters on the graph.